|

 CPUID instruction performance to a file

-- Program will ask you to send me your file report if it is started
+- Program will ask you to send me your file report if

 - Added 1 vendor of motherboards with Award and AMI BIOS